excellalabs/blog-in-a-box-container/README.md

 We maintain and publish the container separately so that we can reference it in Blog-in-a-Box to start the dev container quickly.

+We try to keep it up to date with [the GitHub Pages dependencies](https://pages.github.com/versions), though this is currently a manual process.

 ## What the Container Includes

 * Ruby, at the specified version (currently publish with 2.7.3 to match GitHub pages preferred version)